 Temporary Worker Employee Rights

 Temporary workers are often taken on by businesses during peak times.
 For instance, a chocolate factory may take on additional staff during the run-up to Christmas.
-However, just because your contract is time-limited, you still have the same rights regards health and safety as full-time colleagues.
+However, just because your contract is time-limited and you’re not on a long-term contract or part of a trade union, you still have the same rights regards health and safety as full-time colleagues.

 So, that means you should be appropriately trained before you start a new task, have PPE provided where necessary and you should be told about health and safety procedures as well.